 Best Ways You Can Demonstrate a Strong Work Ethic

-Work ethic is something that every parent hopes their child has, and while some people just appear born with it, most people have to work to gain that focus.
-And some people, who are extremely hard workers, don’t come to a positive work ethic naturally.
+While some people just appear born with a strong work ethic, most people have to work to gain that focus.
+Some people who are extremely hard workers don’t achieve a positive work ethic naturally.
 They find it difficult to focus and work, but they do it anyway.

 What Does a Strong Work Ethic Look Like?

-A person who displays a strong work ethic takes these actions.
+An employee’s work ethic is judged based on his output.
+A person who displays a strong work ethic takes these actions:

 - Shows up on time, every day.
 This doesn’t necessarily mean that you need to work a 9:00 to 5:00 job.
-But when you are supposed to be at work, you are at work.
+But when you're supposed to be at work, you're at work.

 - Does what needs to be done.
-A person with a strong work ethic will tackle the icky tasks as well as the interesting ones.
-It may not be “your” job, but if it needs to get done, you will make sure that it gets done.
+A person with a strong work ethic will tackle the less pleasant tasks as well as the interesting ones.
+It may not be “your” job, but if it needs to get done, you will make sure it gets done.
+And no whining!

 - Gets the job done.
-A good work ethic means nothing if you can’t deliver the expected finished product at the end.
+A good work ethic means you deliver the expected finished product at the end.

 What Does a Manager See When an Employee Has a Strong Work Ethic?

-Most managers would give a lot to have an employee with a strong work ethic.
+Most managers prize employees with a strong work ethic.
 They reward them properly with raises, praise, and promotions.
-They give the hard-working employees the best projects because they’ve earned them.
+They give hard-working employees the best projects because they’ve earned them.

-This can result in overburdening Jane and praising Heidi for doing a lousy job, just because doing anything is an improvement for her.
+This can result in overburdening Jane and praising Heidi for simply successfully completing a standard task.

-Managers need to take care in managing their high work ethic people so that they don’t overburden them.
-Eventually, every employee burns out and the last thing you want to do is cause your best worker to quit because she can’t get a break.
+Managers need to managing their strong-work-ethic people carefully so they don’t overburden them.
+Eventually, every employee burns out, and the last thing you want to do is cause your best worker to quit because she can’t get a break.

 Managers should use their hard workers as examples for their other employees.
 This doesn’t mean a constant comparison, as that will breed resentment, but as a standard for what they should expect from others.
 If Jane can come to work every day, on time, and Heidi doesn’t have any extenuating circumstances that make on-time work impossible, the manager needs to hold Heidi to that standard.